 • Complete the ORIGIN, DEST and flight number fields on the RTE page of the FMS as you normally would during the course of preflight.
 It isn’t necessary to use an actual airline carrier code or flight number if you are operating outside of PMDG Global Flight Operations, so feel free to make one up as you like.

-• On the center CDU, press the ACARS or DLNK line select key, then populate the ETD and ETE fields with your estimated time of departure and estimated time enroute.
+• On the center CDU, press the ACARS or DLNK line select key, then populate the ORIG STA, DEST STA with the ICAO codes of the origin and destination airports, the ETD and ETE fields with your estimated time of departure and estimated time enroute.
 Insert the two letter IATA code of the airline you fly.

-You will notice that there are a few fields on this display that are surrounded by [braces].
-The [ ] is your indication that "this field is currently allowed to be modified."
+You will notice that there are a few fields on this display that are surrounded by [braces] or squares .
+The [ ] or is your indication that "this field is currently allowed to be modified."
 For example, you can modify the UTC Departure date on the page above during preflight, but once the flight has begun, this field is locked out and the [ ] will be removed.

-• As the logon is occurring, the bottom right of the <PREFLIGHT page will show *CXN SYNC.
+• After completing the above data you need to press the DLNK CNCT in order for the login process to occur.
 Once logged in, you will hear a chime, and an accompanying EICAS message, and the prompt on the <PREFLIGHT page will also show *DLINK ACT.

 • As soon as the Datalink is active on the RTE page you can press the Request Send and then the Request for the Route to be fetched